 - How fast can they accelerate and keep up with the pace of the game?
 It’s no secret that hockey has a fast pace.
 Professionals can cruise quickly enough to make it across the rink in a matter of seconds.
 If your kid can keep up, they can shoot, score, pass and keep the game in their favour.

 - Are they able to handle the puck while skating?
 Puck handling is undeniably one of the most valuable skills of the sport.
 If your kid isn’t able to move the puck, they’ll have serious problems down the road.
-One excellent way to help with puck control is to use Stickhandling PRO, an interactive game used to make handling the puck feel more natural.

 - Can they shoot on all holes of the goalie’s net?
 There are five holes on each goalie net; Your kid needs to learn where they are and how to target them.
 There are plenty of ways for them to practice, but an inability to shoot at all five holes will make it difficult for them to score in a game.